NatashaSolntseva/react-rss/README.md

 # 🖼️ Unsplash Image Search App

-A Next js Reaact app built with Vite, using class components, Tailwind CSS, ESLint, Prettier, and Husky.
+A Next js React app built with Vite, using class components, Tailwind CSS, ESLint, Prettier, and Husky.
 The app allows users to search for images from the [Unsplash API](https://unsplash.com/documentation) and view the latest photos, and view photo details.

 ---